bchugg/stat-map/e-value.md

 \E_P[E]\leq 1,\quad \forall P\in\calP.

+$$
-$$It is a measure of [[evidence against the null]], somewhat analogous to [[p-value|p-values]] but defined in terms of expectations instead of probabilities.
+It is a measure of [[evidence against the null]], somewhat analogous to [[p-value|p-values]] but defined in terms of expectations instead of probabilities.
 They are immune to lots of the [[issues with p-values]].
 The realized value of $E$ is called an e-variable (akin to p-variables), though we often simply refer to the e-variable as an e-value.

 E-values are intimately tied to [[hypothesis testing]].
 If we are testing the null $P\in\calP$, a large e-value can be used to reject the null at level $\alpha$ since, by Markov's inequality ([[basic inequalities#Markov's inequality|basic inequalities:Markov's inequality]]), $\Pr(E\geq 1/\alpha)\leq \alpha$.
 Thus, designing e-values which will be large under the alternative is a fruitful strategy in hypothesis testing.
 This is the focus of [[game-theoretic hypothesis testing]].
 (See also [[growth rate conditions in sequential testing]], which investigates how to design e-values and e-processes, and [[testing by betting—simple vs simple]], [[testing by betting—simple vs composite]], [[testing by betting—composite vs composite]] to see e-values in practice).